Tonga national rugby league team

 The Tonga national rugby league team (timi līki ʻakapulu fakafonua ʻa Tonga) represents Tonga in rugby league football.
-They are currently the second ranked team in the world.
+They are currently the 4th ranked team in the world.
 The team was formed to compete in the 1986 Pacific Cup, and have competed at six Rugby League World Cups, starting in 1995 and continuing consecutively until the most recent tournament.
 Their best result was at the 2017 Rugby League World Cup, where they were semi-finalists.

 Formerly administered by the Tonga National Rugby League, the team is now in a state of limbo with administration.
 They wear a predominantly red uniform with white sides and are associated with the phrase Mate Ma'a Tonga (English: Die for Tonga).
-They are coached by Australian Kristian Woolf, and co-captained by Sio Siua Taukeiaho and Jason Taumalolo.
+They are coached by Australian Kristian Woolf, and captained by Addin Fonua-Blake.

 History

 Rugby league first gained attention in Tonga when the Pacific Cup was partially held in the country during 1986.
 After this initial exposure to the Tongan people several clubs began to form or switch from rugby union to rugby league and by 1988 the nation had enough depth in their player pool to begin playing national fixtures and entered the 1988 Pacific Cup competition held in Apia, Samoa.
 During that Pacific Cup the Tongans played in three fixtures winning a sole match while losing the other two, with their first international victory coming against the American Samoa side a match that ended 38–14.